seccijr/osapiens-backend-challenge/CHALLENGE.md

 #### **Steps:**

 1. Update the `Task` entity to include a `dependency` field that references another task
-2. Modify the `TaskService` to wait for dependent tasks to complete and pass their outputs as inputs to the current task.
+2. Modify the `TaskRunner` to wait for dependent tasks to complete and pass their outputs as inputs to the current task.
-3. Extend the workflow YAML format to specify task dependencies (e.g., `dependency`).
+3. Extend the workflow YAML format to specify task dependencies (e.g., `dependsOn`).
 4. Update the `WorkflowFactory` to parse dependencies and create tasks accordingly.

 #### **Requirements:**